JMMP-Group/GO_coordination/meetings/minutes_14Feb2024.md

 ## Agenda:
 1. Review actions/approve minutes of the previous meeting
    - AB said that Jérôme Chanut had told him about some small modifications to the ORCA025 grid around the north fo.
 Action: DS to email Jérôme about this?
-   - Action: AA to circulate list of current issues a few days in advance of the 3-monthly meetings - not necessary as issues are mostly up-to-date. _Closed._
+   - Action: AA to circulate list of current issues a few days in advance of the 3-monthly meetings - not necessary as issues are mostly up-to-date, thanks to all contributors! _Closed._
    - Action: AA to create JMMP GitHub repository for GO coordination - done. _Closed._
 2. NOC-Southampton new member: Amber Walsh
 3. GOSI10:
-   - Highlights of progress or blockers regarding JMMP GO work plan
+   - Updates of progress or blockers regarding JMMP GO work plan
    - Initial conditions: Move from EN4 to WOA?
 Average over which time period?
 Update runoff inputs?
    - Atmospheric forcing: given issues with ERA5 should we use JRA (discontinued after Jan 2024) for GOSI10 to avoid hassle of not working with a standardised product?
    - Length of simulations: Should we run two cycles, e.g. run from 1958 (ICs) until 2023, then take restart from the end of first cycle and to start another run from 1958 to have a fully spun-up ocean?
 Tobias Schulzki's poster at DRAKKAR suggests that long runs (2 cycles, 40-50 yrs each) are needed to have a stable AMOC